 Recently a client of ours asked us to install a third party Mega Menu module by LandOfCoder on their site.
 In doing so we encountered an issue with the vendor's custom registration code which meant the module cannot be registered.
 Despite entering a valid code and saving the config we were still met with an "invalid" status message.

 The vendor requested FTP access (as is usually the way nowadays with Magento vendors).
-Instead of giving access and waiting for a resolution, we ran through the code and discovered that the hook for saving the licence key in the standard Magento core config data was not triggering due to it hooking in to a non-existant event.
+Instead of giving access and waiting for a resolution, we ran through the code and discovered that the hook for saving the licence key in the standard Magento core config data was not triggering due to it hooking in to a non-existent event.
 This meant that subsequent checks of the licence against the LandOfCoder remote licence server were failing as there was no licence saved in the config to check.

 To get the module to register we realised all that is needed is to add the relevant entry in the core_config_data table, the rest is then picked up by the working remote check element of the module.